 2. Castillo San Felipe del Morro

-Castillo San Filipe del Morro is one of Puerto Rico’s most highly-visited attractions and historical sites; over two million people explore it each year.
+Castillo San Filipe del Morro is one of Puerto Rico’s most highly-visited attractions and historical sites; over two million people explore it yearly.
 This citadel was built between the 16th and 18th centuries to protect the entrance to San Juan Bay and the city of San Juan from intruders.
 It was named in honor of King Philip II of Spain.

 See Related: Best Time to Travel to Puerto Rico?
 (Ranked)